 Spinal spurs sound scary, and it’s true that they can cause pain.
 But with the right treatment, they are manageable.
 The ACT Wellness Center in Woodbridge does more than relieve symptoms; we also put patients in the best position to care for their own wellness and avoid pricey and more dangerous interventions.
-Therefore, we wanted to say a bit about bone spurs in the spine and why they should be treated early.
+If you are suffering from a bone spur, there are non-surgical treatment options.
+Bone spurs do not go away on their own so it is important to know the symptoms, diagnosis and treatment options for bone spurs.

 Bones are alive, constantly breaking down and re-growing new tissue.
 Spurs are what happen when they grow tissue in an inappropriate place, often in response to inflammation.
 When a person’s spinal discs are degenerating, they are unable to absorb shocks and the discs’ protrusion may irritate nearby muscle and ligament tissue.
 The irritated tissue thickens with inflammation and distorts the vertebrae’s growth pattern.
 Additionally, people with osteoarthritis are at risk of developing bone spurs because the erosion of their joint cartilage causes their bones to rub together.
 The rubbing triggers inflammation in their joints and abnormal growth of replacement bone tissue.

 Spinal spurs could cause shooting pain, tingling, or numbness by compressing a nerve at its root.
 More commonly, they cause soreness.
-After using visual imaging to diagnose a bone spur, our treatment options include chiropractic adjustments to reduce stress on dislocated joints, soft tissue therapies such as electric muscle stimulation to reduce inflammation, and therapeutic stretches to improve flexibility.
-We may also recommend strengthening exercises to reduce the burden on the joints and improve posture.
+Typically a physical exam and x-rays are used to diagnose a bone spur.
+If a bone spur is causing you pain, your physician may suggest non-operative treatment such as chiropractic adjustments and supportive modalities.
+Chiropractic adjustments are known to reduce stress on dislocated joints; in addition, soft tissue therapies such as electric muscle stimulation to reduce inflammation, and therapeutic stretches to improve flexibility.
+Also recommended are strengthening exercises which help to reduce the burden on the joints.

 To prevent the development of spine spurs and manage symptoms associated with them, contact Dr. Carmelo Caratozzolo at ACT Wellness Center, 14111 Minnieville Road, Woodbridge, Virginia.
 Call 703-491-9355.